Updated: Jul 12, 2022

 Photo, courtesy of the Jacksonville Jaguars

-Hard-Driving Hunger to be His Best
+His Hard-Driving Hunger to be His Best

 The first two years of school were lonely and hard.
 He was far away from his friends and family, and the person he spent the most time with – his football coach – never seemed to give him a break.

 After that, Montell’s whole mindset about his experience at Maine changed.
-Instead of feeling victimized and unappreciated, he began to think about the lessons Coach Cole had tried to instill in him.
+Instead of feeling victimized and unappreciated, he began to think about the lessons Coach Cole and others had tried to instill in him.
 For three years, Coach Cole had awakened each morning knowing he was dying.
 But he lived each day with drive and determination.

 Then his phone rang.

 “This is Coach Pola here with the Jaguars.
 Montell, do you want to play some football?”

 When Montell got to Jacksonville, he realized he had his work cut out for him.
 He was competing against seven other running backs.
 Montell knew he was last in line, and he would need to work hard and be a quick learner to make the final cut.

 But it wasn’t easy.
 Many of the plays were new to him, and he wondered if he was in over his head.

 One night, sitting alone in his hotel room, he was overwhelmed with frustration.
 He felt like giving up, but then he began to pray.
 He prayed prayers of thanks and gratitude for the opportunity to play in the NFL, followed by prayers of comfort, and concluded with prayers for help.
 He found himself almost trying to bargain with God, promising he would be a better Christian, a better person, if he could just make the team.

 Suddenly, he was hit by the realization that he had been so consumed by football, he had lost sight of his real priorities.
 He had lost sight of his faith in Christ’s plan for his life.